gradio-app/gradio/guides/05_custom-components/03_configuration.md

     FRONTEND_DIR = "../../frontend/"
 ```

-Tip: The javascript and python directories must be under the same common directory!
+Tip: The JavaScript and Python directories must be under the same common directory!

 ## Conclusion